Background pattern

 Composition of CITALVIR:

-The other components (excipients) are: cornstarch, lactose monohydrate, croscarmellose sodium, glycerol, copovidone, magnesium stearate microcrystalline cellulose, hypromellose, macrogol 400, and titanium dioxide (E-171).
+The other components (excipients) are: cornstarch, lactose monohydrate, croscarmellose sodium, glycerol, copovidone, magnesium stearate, microcrystalline cellulose, hypromellose, macrogol 400, and titanium dioxide (E-171).

-Appearance of the product and content of the packaging
+Appearance of the Product and Package Contents

 CITALVIR 20 mg is presented in film-coated tablets.
 The film-coated tablets are white, oval, biconvex, and scored.